DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - use a dedicated site that the org owns/operates
         - lease a commercial facility (hot, warm, cold site)
         - enter into a formal agreement with another facility/org
+        - A Service bureau: is an organization that can provide on-site or off-site IT services in the event of a disaster
     - When a disaster interrupts a business, a disaster recovery plan should kick in nearly automatically and begin providing support for recovery operations
         -in addition to improving your response capabilities, purchasing insurance can reduce the impact of financial losses
     - Recovery site strategies consider multiple elements of an organization, such as people, data, infrastructure, and cost, as well as factors like availability and location